novatel/novatel_edie/README.md

     - '--config' could be 'Release or Debug'

 Build artifacts (such as public include files) will be copied to the bin directory in the root of the project.
-Building EDIE in Windows will also create a solution file (<project>.sln) in the build directory, which can be opened in Visual Studio 2017.
-EDIE can be built by Visual Studio through this solution file.
+Building the EDIE library in Windows will also create a solution file (<project>.sln) in the build directory, which can be opened in Visual Studio 2017.
+The EDIE library can be built by Visual Studio through this solution file.
 Alternatively newer version of Visual Studio can open cmake projects directly.

 ### Generate documentation
 ### Linux